Automated Incident Response

 )

 Real incident response spans multiple tools.
-OpenSOAR orchestrates them all from a single playbook:
+OpenSOAR orchestrates them from Python playbooks while the incident page stays the shared case-management surface:

 - EDR: Isolate hosts, collect artifacts, run remote scans